frostice482/minecraft-snbt/readme.md

 ## Stringify SNBT to NBT

-To parse the SNBT, simply call `snbt.parse` function with the SNBT as its argument.
+To stringify the NBT, simply call `snbt.stringify` function with the NBT as its argument.
 It retrns SNBT string.

 ```js
 // Expected value: